flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 It so happened that one of the potential candidates for Microsoft was none other than IBM.
 Maybe I watched too many dramatic documentaries, but I always pictured the two as the kind of passive-aggressive 'friends' who only smile at each other if they are among other people.

 You see, in the past, IBM and Microsoft formed many partnerships that ended up with bitterness between the two.
-Be as it may, their agreements ended up disrupting the status quo of the global market and paved the way for new types of consumer products and developments.
+Be that as it may, their agreements ended up disrupting the status quo of the global market and paved the way for new types of consumer products and developments.
 To name a few examples:

 - The arrival of the IBM **Personal Computer** in 1981 led to a new market of 'personal computers' and the subsequent choice of Microsoft's 'MS-DOS' as the default operating system.
 This granted Microsoft a monopolistic dominance in the PC business in the years to come.
 - In the 90s, with the advent of home networking and affordable servers and workstations, IBM and Microsoft's new venture resulted in **OS/2**, a new operating system targeting high-end IBM computers.
 However, upon the unexpected release of Microsoft's Windows NT, IBM was left alone to fight in an arena already favouring Windows.